 What You Need to Know About LASIK Eye Surgery

 For the last 25 years, LASIK eye surgery has been the go-to eye procedure for people who are looking to improve their eyesight.
-The procedure corrects your retina and your vision.
 But, what does it involve?
 Below we answer the common LASIK questions.

 What is LASIK Eye Surgery?